Scaling Reproducibility: An AI-Assisted Workflow for Large-Scale Replication and Reanalysis: System Architecture and Workflow

 Statistical estimation and diagnostic procedures are executed by explicit scripts in \texttt{R}, \texttt{Stata}, and \texttt{Python}.
 In particular, the full diagnostic suite is implemented in a standalone R script (\texttt{diagnostics\_core.R}) that consumes exported analysis datasets and produces structured diagnostic outputs.
 This script calls established statistical packages, including \texttt{estimatr} \citep{estimatr2024}, \texttt{fixest} \citep{berge2023}, \texttt{boot}, and \texttt{ivDiag} \citep{ivDiag2024}.
 Given the same inputs and the same pipeline version, this layer produces identical numerical results across runs.

 Information flows downward as instructions and dispatch decisions (Layer~1 to Layer~3) and upward as logs, intermediate artifacts, and error messages (Layer~3 to Layer~1).
-Adaptation occurs only through controlled updates to Layer~2 (skill descriptions) and, when necessary, to deterministic agent code between versions.
+Adaptation occurs through controlled updates between runs: to skill descriptions in Layer~2, to deterministic agent code in Layer~3, or to the LangGraph routing layer in Layer~1 itself when a failure pattern crystallizes into a new conditional edge or gate router.
 Within a fixed version, numerical outputs depend exclusively on deterministic code and exported datasets.

 This separation allows the system to remain adaptive in coverage while preserving computational determinacy in each execution.
 Human oversight operates at the boundary between Layers~1 and~2: proposed updates to knowledge bases or deterministic routines are reviewed before being committed.
 The result is an architecture that evolves across versions yet remains reproducible within version.